Lukas Britschgi: 2024–25 season: European gold

-2025–26 season
+2025–26 season: Milano Cortina Olympics

-Britschgi opened the 2025-26 season at 2025 Nebelhorn Trophy where he secured the bronze medal.
-He then placed fourth at 2025 Grand Prix de France.
+Britschgi opened his season at 2025 Nebelhorn Trophy, where he won the bronze medal.
+He then competed on the 2025–26 Grand Prix circuit, placing fourth at 2025 Grand Prix de France.
 Three weeks later, Britschgi captured the bronze at 2025 NHK Trophy.
 "I have flashbacks," he said.
-"Two years ago, I was also here with Yuma and back then it was with Shoma (Uno).
+"Two years ago, I was also here with Yuma and back then it was with Shoma.
 I'm very happy to be on the podium again."
+One week following the event, he won the silver medal at the 2025 CS Warsaw Cup.

+In December, he won his sixth national title at the 2026 Swiss Championships.
+The following month, Britschgi placed fourth at the 2026 European Figure Skating Championships.
+"Now I can really focus on the Olympics," he said after the event.
+"Before, there was always another competition that I was practicing for, but now I can give all the power and energy I have towards the Olympics."
+After the event, Britschgi was officially named to the 2026 Winter Olympic team.